-- If you don’t like the color black, you will be disappointed to learn that these only come in black color.
+- If you don’t like the color black, you will be disappointed to learn that these only come in black.

 - There should be a carrying cover for storage while not in use.
-You cannot keep them in your pocket, so it can be frustrating to go outdoors for a long time with these headphones.
+You cannot keep these headphones in your pocket, so going outdoors for a long time with these headphones can be frustrating.

 5. Aninuale Bone Conduction Headphones

 The second best thing about these low-priced bone headphones is their IP67 rating.
-With this rating, these are able to withstand rain and dust.
-So, you can use them for cycling while raining without any issue.
+With this rating, these can withstand rain and dust.
+So, you can use them for cycling while raining without any issues.

 In terms of sound quality, these provide a decent sound quality for both music and calls.
-However, if you are a music lover, these are not for you.
+However, these are not for you if you are a music lover.
 For casual listeners, these are best.

-Now my favourite, battery backup.
-These can give you 8 hours of backup with loud sound.
+Now my favorite is battery backup.
+These can give you 8 hours of backup with a loud sound.
 It’s an ideal battery backup, but you have to compromise on the weight, which is more than enough due to the Lithium-Ion battery.
 However, for fast charging, you will get 2 magnetic cables.

 Why should you buy the Aninuale Bone Conduction Headphones?